srinithi95/srinithi95.github.io/README.md

 It is deployed with github Pages (Thanks to github :D) I did face some challenges while hosting it with github pages, So some things to keep in mind while hosting it in github pages,

-I am skipping all the initial steps of creating a react-App with create-React-App and other steps (Blog coming soon :), 1)When you are ready to deploy to deploy your react app, make sure to change your package.json file with, -> Add the homepage field — value will be in the following format — https://{github_id}.github.io/{github_repo}
+I am skipping all the initial steps (Blog coming soon :), 1)When you are ready to deploy your react app, make sure to change your package.json file with, -> Add the homepage field — value will be in the following format — https://{github_id}.github.io/{github_repo}
    -> Add predeploy and deploy fields under scripts